SharePoint/PnP-Guidance/articles/Transform-farm-solutions-to-the-SharePoint-app-model.md

 1. Readiness.
 Learn about:

-      - The SharePoint app model, different kinds of apps, and hosting options.
-For more information, see  [Overview of apps for SharePoint](https://msdn.microsoft.com/library/office/fp179930.aspx).
+      - The SharePoint add-in model, different kinds of add-ins, and hosting options.
+For more information, see  [Overview of add-ins for SharePoint](https://msdn.microsoft.com/library/office/fp179930.aspx).

   - Remote access technologies for accessing your on-premises data.